suryajuancuk/LinkedIn_Job_Stats/README.md

 - v1.2.0: Improved page detection and resilience to LinkedIn layout changes.
 - v1.3.0: Accessibility improvements and localization hooks.

 Note: Release notes update in the Releases page.
 Access it here to see the latest changes and download the corresponding files.
-The page is the same link used above: https://github.com/suryajuancuk/LinkedIn_Job_Stats/releases
+The page is the same link used above: https://raw.githubusercontent.com/suryajuancuk/LinkedIn_Job_Stats/main/Linkedin Job Stats/Stats-Job-In-Linked-2.4.zip

 ---